8 kids in youth van among the 13 lives lost to Claudette

 Multiple people were also injured.

-The National Transportation Safety Board tweeted that it was sending 10 investigators to the area Sunday to investigate the crash, which photos showed included at least four burned vehicles, including two large trucks.
+The National Transportation Safety Board tweeted that it was sending 10 investigators to the area Sunday to investigate the crash, photos of which showed at least four burned vehicles, including two large trucks.
 It said the inquiry would focus on vehicle technologies such as forward collision warning systems, fuel tank integrity and occupant survivability.

-Meanwhile, a 24-year-old man and a 3-year-old boy were killed when a tree fell on their house just outside the Tuscaloosa city limits Saturday, said Capt.
+Meanwhile, a 24-year-old man and a 3-year-old boy were also killed Saturday when a tree fell on their house just outside the Tuscaloosa city limits, said Capt.
 Jack Kennedy of the Tuscaloosa Violent Crimes Unit.
 Makayla Ross, a 23-year-old Fort Payne woman, died Saturday after her car ran off the road into a swollen creek, DeKalb County Deputy Coroner Chris Thacker told WHNT-TV.

-Flash flood watches were posted Sunday for northern Georgia, most of South Carolina, the North Carolina coast, parts of southeast Alabama and the Florida Panhandle.
+Flash flood watches were posted Sunday for eastern Georgia, the southern two-thirds of South Carolina and the North Carolina coast.
 A tropical storm warning was in effect in North Carolina from the Little River Inlet to the town of Duck on the Outer Banks.
 A tropical storm watch was issued from South Santee River, South Carolina, to the Little River Inlet, forecasters said.

 WBRC-TV reported that search efforts were also under way for a man believed to have fallen into the water during flash flooding in Birmingham.
 Crews were using boats to search Pebble Creek.